farawaystar/Solana-wallet-app/readme.md

 # Solana Wallet Connection Example

-This project demonstrates how to create a React application that connects to Solana wallets using the Solana Wallet Adapter library.
-It includes features such as connecting to multiple wallet types, importing custom wallets, and displaying wallet information.
+This project provides a React application implementation that connects to Solana wallets using the Solana Wallet Adapter library.
+It includes features to connect to Solflare and Phantom wallet types, importing a custom wallet, and displaying wallet information.

 ## Features